Heat Your Home with a Gas Ducted Heating System

 Gas ducted heating systems, as their name indicates, only heat your home.
 However, it is possible to add-on a cooling system to your current heating, which will use the same ducts to distribute cold air during the summer and then warm air during the winter.

 An add-on cooling system works by installing a condensing unit onto your home, usually outside on the roof or the side of the house.
-This unit is connected to your gas ducted heating system, which then utilises the same ducts to distribute cold air throughout your home.
+This condensing unit works like a refrigerator to cool the air.
+The unit is connected to your gas ducted heating system, which then utilises the same ducts to distribute cold air throughout your home.

 If you already have gas ducted heating, you’ll need to make sure your current system is compatible with a cooling add-on.
 However, if you’re considering an all-in-one heating and cooling system for a new property or renovating your current home climate-control system, this could be an attractive choice.